dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/wcag-versions.md

 - WCAG 2.0 was published in December 2008
 - WCAG 2.1 was published in July 2018.
 All requirements from 2.0 are in 2.1 (unchanged)
 - WCAG 2.2 is in the works (at time of writing).
-All requirements from 2.0 and 2.1 will be in 2.2 (unchanged)
+All requirements from 2.0 and 2.1 will be in 2.2 (unchanged, except for 4.1.1 Parsing, which will likely be deprecated/removed)
 - These subsequent version numbers only add new success criteria, so if you meet the 2.1 criteria, you also meet the 2.0 criteria
   - [New in 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/)
   - [New in 2.2 Draft](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/)